 In 2020, Mustefa acquired a second washing station, Kabira, to receive cherries from local producers.
 Due to subtle differences in location and microclimate, Beshasha now almost exclusively processes washed lots, while Kabira, which has more space for drying beds, is more suited to processing naturals.
 This is why we have renamed the lots after the washing stations where they were processed.

 We have been delighted by the sweet florals of this washed lot, Sweet Lemon, Assam and Apricots.
-A real champion of the black filter!
+This is a real champion of classic Ethiopian washed coffee's a winner on filter!